Helichrysum lanceolatum: Ecology

-Life cycle/phenology
+Life cycle and phenology

 Helichrysum lancoelatum has composite flowers which encourages pollination.
 Many flowers can be pollinated by a single visiting insect, even though only 2–3 florets within a cluster of 8–12 are female.

 Insects are attracted by nectar-secreting glands on the inner base of each single flower, a strategy for mass pollination by a single insect visit.

 Following successful fertilisation, flowers wither and drop off, allowing seeds to develop within achenes.
 Achenes are hard-shelled casings for a single seed and are covered with fine, downy hairs that act as parachutes aiding wind dispersal function.

 Aaron Wilton's research in 1997 suggests that most native Helichrysum species are pollinated by a wide range of insects, though more research is needed on pollination or phenology of New Zealand Helichrysum species.
 H. lanceolatum flowers from October to January with seeds ripening in February and fruit developing in December.